BloomyControls/vsmodelgen/README.md

 - Two types for parameters and signals (i32 and double)
 - Skeleton definitions of required VeriStand interface functions
 - Tabs or spaces for indentation (default is 2 spaces)
+- Optionally generates a makefile to build the model for VeriStand (at the moment, only Linux x86\_86 targets are supported)
+  - Optionally generates a batch file to use NI's toolchain to build with the generated makefile

 ## Usage Example